 The detailed site plan for the Compound provides further detail on the facilities being mobilised that will be utilised by staff and subcontractors.

-Barriers will be installed to delineate the construction site from surrounding land as shown in Figure 3.
-Please refer to Figure 4 for a more detailed site layout and dimensions of the Compound (55m x 12m).
+Fencing and hoarding will be installed to delineate the construction site from surrounding land as shown in Figure 3.

-Figure 3: Site Plan - Manningham North Compound
+Figure 3: Indicative Compound Layout Plan